Aaron Rodgers: Green Bay Packers quarterback calls MVP voter 'a bum' after being labelled 'a jerk'

 "But he's a bum, and I'm not going to waste any time worrying about that stuff."

-Rodgers is a three-time league MVP and is currently the favourite to receiver the honour in back-to-back years after leading his Packers to a 13-3 record and the No 1 seed in the NFC.
-Rodgers has a 111.1 passer rating on the season, throwing for 3,977 yards, with 35 touchdown passes to only four interceptions.
+Rodgers is a three-time league MVP and is currently the favourite to receive the honour in back-to-back years, posting a 111.1 passer rating on the season, throwing for 3,977 yards, with 35 touchdown passes to only four interceptions.

 Rodgers and the Packers travel to the Detroit Lions (2-13-1) this Sunday for the final game of the regular season before having a bye through the first round of the playoffs.